From ha-nova

 For bulk inventory by prefix, domain, area, or label, reuse skills/ha-nova/bulk-patterns.md and return the compact table only.
 For area scope, use the search/related area projection rules, not compact-registry ai.

-Use short keyword stems and always limit results.
+Use short stems; limit results.

 ha-nova relay ws --data-file <payload-file> --jq-file <filter-file>